meet-projects/meetx-playbook/meetx_playbook.md

 ## V. Content Guidelines

+Anticipation is a key driver of engagement.
+Content should be structured sequentially with hooks and cliffhangers that leave students anxious to move to the next stage of a lesson or the next week's lesson.

-Hooks and hangers — Content structured sequentially with cliffhangers… Hooks — Clear motivations for why somethign is important, useful, or fun to learn upfront
+Hooks — llear motivations for why somethign is important, useful, or fun to learn need to be upfront in curriculum.
+We call this content 'hook-forward' (ie. make students ask 'how the heck did you do that?  how the heck do I do that too!?')

 Content is always
-  - interactive
-  - question/cliffhanger driven (eg fake tweet lab)
-  - hook-forward (ie. make students ask 'how the heck did you do that?  how the heck do I do that too!?'
+  - You, Ya'll, We (vs. I, you, we).
+If you can make students feel the pain of doing something the long way, they build foundational understanding of concepts and also become eager for easier solutions from advanced concepts.
+  - Interactive.
+Lesson plans should have 'interactive practices,' 'mini-labs,' 'code-alongs,' and CFUs baked in.
-  - topical (relative to students and interests and current events.  eg. using taylor swift for fake tweet.n
+  - Topical.
+Examples relative to students and interests and current events (eg. Facebook in an explanation or a lab after a field trip, using taylor swift for fake tweet, using specific students names)
-  - diverse appeal
+  - Diverse appeal.
+Examples and labs should avoid themes that might only appeal to a narrow band of interests (eg video games).
+Focus on current events, changing the world, music, food, etc.)
-  - design to complete in pairs or small groups
+  - Design to complete in pairs or small groups.
+To preserve MEET factor and maintain collabortive environments offline, the vast majority of interactive practices and labs should be designed to be completed in pairs or groups.
+  - Simulative.
+Put students in the driver seat (eg. You are the director of engineering at amazon.
+To handle the holiday rush, your boss needs you to update the payment system by building a new object orientation model).

  ```
 NO